 This section contains a description of the major categories of Commonwealth revenues.
 See "COMMONWEALTH EXPENDITURES" for a description of the major categories of Commonwealth expenditures.
-All amounts and percentages for fiscal 2020 are estimated and for fiscal 2021 are projected.
+All percentages and amounts for fiscal 2020 are projected.

 In order to fund its programs and services, the Commonwealth collects a variety of taxes and receives revenues from other non-tax sources, including the federal government and various fees, fines, court revenues, assessments, reimbursements, interest earnings and transfers from its non-budgeted funds, which are deposited in the General Fund, the Commonwealth Transportation Fund (formerly the Highway Fund) and other budgeted operating funds.
 Revenues deposited in such funds are referred to as budgeted operating revenues in this Information Statement.
 In fiscal 2019, on a statutory basis, approximately 57.4% of the Commonwealth's budgeted operating revenues and other financing sources were derived from state taxes.
 In addition, the federal government provided approximately 24.3% of such revenues, with the remaining 18.3% provided from departmental revenues and transfers from non-budgeted funds.